The Best Air Purifiers for Allergies

 If your ceiling is 8 ft high, then 384 cfm will filter 48 sq ft every minute.
 We get this by dividing 384 by the 8ft ceiling.
 So, it will clean an area the size of 1,440 square foot every 30 minutes (2 times per hour).
 It will clean 720 square foot every 15 minutes (4 times per hour).

-To learn more about making sure the air purifier can clean the square footage of your room, check out this article
+To learn more to make sure the air purifier can clean the square footage of your room, see our Air Purifier Room Size Guide.

 Note, this is on the highest fan speed.
 That is how the CADR is measured.
 What's interesting is that most air purifiers are loud on high.
 So, in a way it needs to be considered with the noise level of the air purifier.
 If the air cleaner is so loud that you would never run it on that speed, then it may be meaningless.
 We recognize this in an issue with air purification in general, so that is one reason why we use bigger filters and better motors.
 I can't help but point out that the EJ is the quietest air purifier we have seen for this level of air flow.
 To have better air quality you need this combination of quiet air flow and air filtration efficiency.